Review and road test of the Mercedes-Benz S-Class

 FIRST CHOICE SALOON

 Here is the luxury saloon by which all others are measured.
-This improved sixth generation Mercedes S-Class is now even cleverer to use, but its real strengths remain in comfort and refinement.
-Jonathan Crouch reports.
+This seventh generation Mercedes S-Class is now even cleverer to use, but its real strengths remain in comfort and refinement.
+Jonathan Crouch drives it.

 Ten Second Review of the Mercedes-Benz S-Class